broomburgo/Narratore/Docs/EXTENDING_NARRATORE.md

 }
 ```

-Finally, here's a very basic example of a concrete `AdvancedStory`, that uses the `AdvancedSetting` and shows how the `localized` function can be used in the context of a `@BranchBuilder`:
+Finally, here's a very basic example of a concrete `AdvancedStory`, that uses the `AdvancedSetting` and shows how the `localized` function can be used in the context of a `@SceneBuilder`:

 ```swift
 public enum AdvancedExtra: SettingExtra {